NicolasCunha/aegis/README.md

+> This is a personal learning project.
+You’re welcome to use it as a reference or as a starting point for your own ideas.
+However, I strongly recommend using more mature and stable solutions available in the market rather than relying on this project for production needs.

 # 🛡️ Aegis

-**A production-ready authentication and authorization service with JWT token management, OAuth 2.0 token introspection, and token revocation.**
+**A authentication and authorization service with JWT token management, OAuth 2.0 token introspection, and token revocation.**

 Aegis is designed as a centralized authentication provider that issues and manages JWT tokens for client applications.
 It provides secure user management, role-based access control (RBAC), and a modern web interface for administration.